Let's All Go to the Lobby: Content

-Daniel Eagan argues that "[w]ith its simple, repetitive lyrics and streamlined animation, Let's All Go to the Lobby has a hypnotic pull that is as compelling today as it was fifty years ago."
-He also notes that by choosing not to simply photograph the offered items, the creators of the film avoided using brand names for the products for sale.
+The film historian Daniel Eagan wrote that "[w]ith its simple, repetitive lyrics and streamlined animation, Let's All Go to the Lobby has a hypnotic pull that is as compelling today as it was fifty years ago."
+He also wrote that by choosing not to simply photograph the offered items, the creators of the advertisement avoided using brand names of the products for sale.

-Background and history
+Background and production

 The Chicago-based Filmack Studios, originally known as Filmack Trailer Company, was founded in 1919 by Irving Mack.
-The company specialized in the production of newsreels and promotional material for theaters.
-The film is technically known as a snipe, which is defined as material displayed on a projection screen without being part of the featured presentation.
-This includes advertising material, previews of coming attractions, courtesy requests for the audience, and notices concerning the concession stand of the movie theater.
-By the 1950s, the sales of the concession stands represented a significant portion of movie theaters' revenue.
+The company specialized in the production of snipes, an industry term for filmed newsreels, promotional material, merchants, advertisements, previews of coming attractions, courtesy requests for the audience, and notices concerning the concession stand of the movie theater.
+In 1951, the sales of concession stands represented approximately 20% of movie theaters' revenue.
 Filmack commissioned a series of Technicolor trailers aimed at informing audiences about a theater's newly installed concession stand.
 Let's All Go to the Lobby was one of these films.

-The trailer was animated by Dave Fleischer and produced by Filmack Studios.
-Fleischer was identified as the creator of this short film in a list of Filmack's releases which reported that "Both trailers were produced exclusively for Filmack by Dave Fleischer..."